 A patient 80 years with severe osteoarthritis of the knees bilateral which it causes severe pain when walking and during sleep.
 He was decided to operate with personalized knee replacement PSI (Patient Specific Instrument), initially his right knee.

 Pre-op photos.
 Severe osteoartrhitis of the knees.
 Varus deformity

 One month post-op.
 The functional rignt knee movement is restored

 One month post-op, walking without pain and functional problems

 CASE REPORT 5

 Pre-op X-ray.
-Osteoarthritis of the left knee
+Osteoarthritis of the right knee